 *Due to COVID-19, in-person visitation has been suspended until further notice.
 Click here to create your online video visitation account.*

-In compliance with state and nationally recognized standards and statues, inmates confined in the Pulaski County Regional Detention Facility will be provided the opportunity to visit with family, friends and professionals during times designated for visiting by the Chief Deputy of Detention.
-Inmate visits may be restricted consistent with administrative limitations and the need to uphold facility security.
+In compliance with state and nationally recognized standards and statutes, inmates confined in the Pulaski County Regional Detention Facility will be provided the opportunity to visit with family, friends, and professionals during times designated for visiting by the Chief Deputy of Detention.
+Inmate visits may be restricted, consistent with administrative limitations and the need to uphold facility security.

 The detention facility offers both in-person and video visitation. *Click here to create your online video visitation account.*

 Persons wishing to schedule an in-person visit with an inmate must notify the visitation section and schedule a visitation time twenty-four (24) hours in advance.
 Visiting hours for the inmates will be allowed from 0900 hours to 1900 hours (9:00 a.m. to 7:00 p.m.).
 All visitation periods will start on the hour, with the exception of visits scheduled at 1630 hours (4:30 p.m.).
 Inmates are allowed one thirty-minute visit per week, with no more than three visitors during this thirty-minute period.
 NOTE: Visitation will be closed during county-observed holidays, inclement weather, a facility code, and instances beyond our facility’s control.
 In the event of visitation closing for any reason, visits scheduled that day will have to reschedule the following week (unless there is prior authorization from the Captain of Housing and Security or designee).